Plano Senior High School: Choir

-The Plano Senior High School Varsity Women's Choir was named a TMEA Honor Choir in 2009 under the direction of Derrick Brookins and Christopher Ahrens.
+The Plano Senior High School Varsity Women's Choir was named a TMEA Honor Choir in 2009.
 In 2012, the Plano Senior High School A Cappella Mixed Choir was announced to represent the state of Texas at ACDA.
-As of 2017, the choir is still under the baton of Derrick Brookins, with Lisa Newby as the Assistant Choral Director.
-In 2016, it was announced that the Plano Senior High School Varsity Women's Choir would once again be named as a TMEA Honor Choir under the direction of Lisa Newby at the 2017 convention.
-In addition, the Plano Senior High School Varsity Men's Choir will be representing the state of Texas at ACDA under the direction of Derrick Brookins in 2017.
+In 2016, it was announced that the Plano Senior High School Varsity Women's Choir would once again be named as a TMEA Honor Choir at the 2017 convention.
+In addition, the Plano Senior High School Varsity Men's Choir represented the state of Texas at ACDA in 2017.

 Band

 An unofficial band was first organized in 1935.
 In 1955, Plano hired University of Arkansas graduate Emmitt Clem, who led the band for twenty-one years and wrote the school song.
-The band quickly became widely acclaimed under his direction.
 The band performed pre-game for the first Dallas Cowboys season and at a nationally televised Cowboys game at the Cotton Bowl in 1962.
-In June 1976 the Plano band, led by Clem traveled to Washington DC and played on the steps of the US Capitol during national bicentennial events.
-In the fall of 1976, Clem was moved down to Wilson Middle School and Tom Bennett was brought in as band director for two years ending in the 1978; Bennett led the band to perform in the 1977 State championship football game at Texas Stadium where Plano beat Port Neches Groves 13–10.
-He was followed by Charles Forque as band director.
-Forque brought close friend Doc Severinsen, band leader of The Tonight Show Starring Johnny Carson, to the high school every year to play with the band.
+In June 1976 the Plano band traveled to Washington DC and played on the steps of the US Capitol during national bicentennial events.
+The band performed in the 1977 State high school championship football game at Texas Stadium where Plano beat Port Neches Groves 13–10.
+Doc Severinsen, band leader of The Tonight Show Starring Johnny Carson, visited the high school annually to play with the band.
 The band has performed in Carnegie Hall and at The Midwest Band and Orchestra Clinic.
-The Plano band is currently under the direction of Jason Lewis, assisted by Michael A. Hernandez and Jacob Diewald.
 In 2007, The Plano Wind Ensemble was named a 5A National Wind Honor Band, ranking them fifth in the nation.
-The Jazz Band at Plano, directed by Jeremy Kondrat, was chosen to attend the Essentially Ellington Competition in New York City in both 2005 and 2010.
+The Jazz Band at Plano was chosen to attend the Essentially Ellington Competition in New York City in both 2005 and 2010.

 Orchestra

-The Plano Senior High Full Orchestra (composed of the best winds and strings at the school) was named Texas' Honor Full Orchestra in 2007 under the direction of Jeff Turner.
-Under the direction of Brian Coatney, they were named Texas's Honor Full Orchestra for 2009, 2012, and 2015.
-Plano's String Orchestra was selected as the TMEA honor orchestra in 1993, 1995 and 1998, under the direction of Kathleen DeBerry.
+The Plano Senior High Full Orchestra (composed of the best winds and strings at the school) was named Texas' Honor Full Orchestra in 2007, 2009, 2012, and 2015.
+Plano's String Orchestra was selected as the TMEA honor orchestra in 1993, 1995 and 1998.
 In 1995, the Orchestra played at Carnegie Hall.